The best places to catch fireworks displays in London for 2022.

 There are two shows per day.
 The 5:15pm show is aimed at families, with a good bit of feel-good and pop.

-The next show, kings and queens themed, kicks off at 7:15 and leans more toward the adult crowd (read: over indulgence in mulled wine expected)
+The next show, a one-hit-wonders-themed jamboree, kicks off at 7:15 and leans more toward the adult crowd (read: overindulgence in mulled wine expected)

 Fireworks Extravaganza at Chiswick Park

-The Chiswick Park celebration takes place on the 4th November From 5pm – one of the few places you’ll find free fireworks in London, though you need a ticket.
+The Chiswick Park celebration takes place on the 2nd November from 5:30pm.
+This is one of the few places you’ll find free fireworks in London, though you still need to book a ticket.

-The event at Chiswick Park also promises a live band and fire performers, not to mention a chance to practise walking barefoot on hot embers…
+The event at Chiswick Park also promises a live band and fire performers, and the fireworks display is always a banger (literally and metaphorically).

 Barnes Bonfire Night

-Get down to Barnes Sports Club and there’ll be a toasty bonfire to gather round, glass of mulled wine in one hand, hot dog in the other.
+Get down to Barnes Sports Club and there’ll be a mega fireworks display and a toasty bonfire to gather around, glass of mulled wine in one hand, hot dog in the other.

-In addition to fireworks, there will be a ‘Best Guy’ competition.
+In addition to fireworks, there will be a ‘Best Guy’ competition where you can be judged for your effort in making a Guy Fawkes effigy to burn.
 The winner gets to put the first flame to the bonfire.

 Beckenham Fireworks